uscvex/RobotCode/README.md

 ### Building code

-1. Open termial and cd to the project directory
+1. Open termial and cd into the project directory
 2. Run 'prosv5 make'

 ### Flashing code

-1. Open termial and cd to the project directory
+1. Open termial and cd into the project directory
 2. Run 'prosv5 upload'